Asset Disposal by Sale or Write-Off

 Important:

-Remove this field or leave it blank if you are using SuiteTax, or if the disposal type is Write Off.
+Remove this field or leave it blank if you're using SuiteTax, or if the disposal type is Write Off.

 Sale Item

-Must match the name of the non inventory item to be used for disposal.
-The asset and the sale item must be under the same subsidiary.
+Must match the name of the non inventory item used for disposal and must be under the same subsidiary as the asset.
 Leave blank if the disposal type is Write Off.

 Asset